Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/Comments/README.md

 **Explain parameters** - Clarify what each parameter represents and valid ranges

 **Describe return values** - Explain what the method returns and possible values

+**Keep it concise** - Avoid rambling explanations that restate the obvious

 ## Impact on Code Quality